 Tip #1: Pad your savings account

-Tip #2: Make nice with your manager
+Tip #2: Make connections with your coworkers

-Tip #4: Make decisions about your career path
+Tip #5: Make decisions about your career path